davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 					+-----------------+
 					```

-				1. Ensure the database directory and table files are readable and writable by you and by the user mysqld runs as, e.g.
+				1. Ensure the database directory and table files are readable and writable by you and by the user MySQL Server runs as, e.g.

 					```sh
 					shell> MY_USER=`whoami` && \